Petite Sirah /

 savor our memories (...wistful sigh!) and be reminded

-to review our personal cellar lists, with eyes open and
+to review our personal cellar contents, with eyes open and

-corkscrews at ready, prepared to spare any and all bottles
+corkscrews at the ready, prepared to spare any and all bottles

-of more than a decade-old from similar fates.
+of more than a decade in age from similar fates.

 1. It is likely that McIver at the same time imported peloursin and béclan, the other varieties sometimes planted in California vineyards that have been historically known as petite sirah.